pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 [terminal.styles]
 ```

 Also notice that the default license option is MIT.
-While we will discuss license in more detail in a later lesson... the MIT license is the recommended permissive license from choosealicense.com and as such we will use it for this tutorial series.
+While we will discuss
+license in more detail in a later lesson, the MIT license is the
+recommended permissive license from [choosealicense.com](https://www.choosealicense.com) and as such we will
+use it for this tutorial series.

 You are of course welcome to select another license